magesa/Simple-Portofolio-SPA-AngularJS/README.md

 # The SPA App

 This is a simple site with a home, projects, and contact page.
-Clearly, AngularJS is built for much more advanced applications than this..
+Clearly, AngularJS is built for much more advanced applications than this.
 This [project] will show many of the concepts needed for implementing larger and more complex projects.

 # The Goals